marknigh/my-personal-connect/README.md

 In this initial version, the instance ID is stored locally via the profile page and will need to be re-entered if logged out.
 Future version will allow persistent store of the Instance ID.

+Recently added and is customized for my instance only is the retrieving of the menu selection (1 or 2) of MenuOne of my demo instance.
+This was to demostrate Amazon Connect's ability to store user input in a DynamoDB and have this front-end appliation retrieve this data and display in tabular format.

 ## Install the dependencies
 ```bash
 yarn